Add and edit drawings in Pages on iPhone

 Add a drawing

-Tap , at the top of the screen, tap , then tap Drawing.
+Tap in the toolbar, tap , then tap Drawing.

 In a word-processing document, an area where you can draw appears on the page (in a page layout document, you can draw anywhere on the page).